-When you have a spinal cord injury, the transmission of these messages gets blocked or disrupted, resulting in weak movements or paralysis below your level of injury.
+Following a spinal cord injury, the transmission of these messages gets blocked or disrupted, resulting in weak movements or paralysis below your level of injury as well as possible sensory deficits.
 Level of injury refers to the lowest segment of the spinal cord where movement and sensation are not affected.

 Those with milder spinal cord lesions will have more spared neural pathways, which have the potential to adapt and recover damaged functions.
 In contrast, complete spinal cord injuries will result in no spared neural pathways, which generally results in a more limited recovery outlook.

 Now that you understand how spinal cord injury affects the body, let’s talk about recovery.